chemhding/dotfiles/macos/README.md

 ## vimrc
 ### [YouCompleteMe](https://github.com/Valloric/YouCompleteMe)
 Download with [`vim-plug`](https://github.com/junegunn/vim-plug) and compile.
-Remember to recompile after update with vim-plug.
+Remember to recompile after updating with vim-plug.

 Recommend to use latest macvim, but I use the vim that comes with macos.
 If you want C-family completion, you __MUST__ have the latest `xcode` installed along with the latest Command Line Tools(They are are installed automatically when you run `clang` for the first time.or manually by running `xcode-select --install`).